ayuusweetfish/PatchworkGirl/README.md

 Patchwork Girl is a toolkit for the Wizard of Oz methodology, aiding the development of software prototypes for early-stage usability tests.

-The intended audience of this project are developers looking forward to building software prototypes for use in Wizard of Oz experiments, i.e. programs that need to be remote-controlled manually by human observants.
-It consists of a minimal protocol over WebSocket for real-time remote control, as well as a server-side application with a web interface. (*Think a simple RPC layer over WebSocket with a manual control panel.*)
+The intended audience of this project are developers looking forward to building software prototypes for use in Wizard of Oz experiments, i.e. programs that need to be remote-controlled manually by human observers.
+It comprises a minimal protocol over WebSocket for real-time remote control, as well as a server-side application with a web interface. (*For the more experienced reader: think a simple RPC layer over WebSocket with a manual control panel.*)

 Implemented types of control:
 - Actions (button)